sassoftware/quickstart-sas-viya-gcp/README.md

 |--------------|-----------|
 |AnsibleControllerMachineType|Defines the Ansible Controller machine type in GCP.
 |ServicesMachineType|Defines the SAS Viya Services machine type in GCP.
-|ServicesDiskSize|Defines the SAS Viya Services boot disk size in GCP (minimum required is 25GB).
 |ControllerMachineType|Defines the CAS Controller machine type in GCP.
 |SSHPublicKey|Specifies your SSH public key.
 This will get added to the authorized_keys file on the Bastion host so that you can connect using ssh.
 |SASAdminPass|Specifies the password for the SAS Viya adminuser.
 Used for the initial identity for the SAS Viya adminuser.